Newgarden wins IndyCar finale but can’t deny Dixon 6th title

 “I really don’t know what I’d do different this year and I don’t know what I’d ask my guys to do different.
 They were flawless,” Newgarden said.
 “We just weren’t able to get it done but we’ll reset and we’ll hit ’em harder next year.
 I promise you we’ll be in the fight.”

 Although IndyCar lost races in seven cities and had just one street course, Sunday’s finale, still managed to complete a 14-race season.
-IndyCar became the first major motorsports series to make it to the checkered flag, relatively unscathed, and as stable as anyone can be during the pandemic.
+IndyCar became the first major motorsports series to make it to the checkered flag, relatively unscathed, and as stable as possible during a pandemic.

 Stewardship from first-year series owner Roger Penske got IndyCar to the finish and Penske brought his awful inaugural season full circle with Sunday’s finale.
 The last hurrah of a decent season was a dramatic error-prone ender in which three Andretti Autosport drivers ruined race-winning runs and Newgarden went down swinging.